rDock/2006.2

 scoring function to modify key scoring function parameters in order to increase

 search efficiency.
-All parameter names that contain the @
+All parameter names that contain the @ symbol are interpreted as

-scoring function messages, where the string before the @
+scoring function messages, where the string before the @ is the scoring function parameter name,

-is the scoring function term, and the parameter value is the new value for
+the string after the @ is the scoring function term, and the parameter value is the new value for

 the scoring function parameter.
 Messages are sent blind, with no success